tc39/proposal-decorators/README.md

 }
 ```

-There are various appraoches to writing an auto-bound decorator, but ultimately, the most efficient way may be built into the JavaScript engine; see [NEXTBUILTINS.md](./NEXTBUILTINS.md#bound) for discussion of a built-in `@bound` decorator, and the [bound-decorator](https://github.com/mbrowne/bound-decorator) repository for another approach.
+There are various approaches to writing an auto-bound decorator, but ultimately, the most efficient way may be built into the JavaScript engine; see [NEXTBUILTINS.md](./NEXTBUILTINS.md#bound) for discussion of a built-in `@bound` decorator, and the [bound-decorator](https://github.com/mbrowne/bound-decorator) repository for another approach.

 ### `@callable`